plerup/makeEspArduino/README.md

 It is of course also always possible to control the variable values in the makefile by defining them as environment variables in the shell.
 Exmaple:

     export UPLOAD_PORT=/dev/ttyUSB2

+#### Building a file system

+There are also rules in the makefile which can be used for building and uploading a complete SPIFFS file system to the ESP.
+This is basically the same functionality as the one available in the Arduino IDE, https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#uploading-files-to-file-system

+The file system content is made up of everything within a directory specified via the variable **FS_DIR**.
+By default this variable is set to a subdirectory named
+**data** in the sketch directory.

+Use the rule **upload_fs** to generate a file system image and upload it to the ESP.

+All the settings for the file system are taken from the selected board's configuration.

 #### Additional control options